The Pythagorean Theorem

 "I do say, my dear chap.
 Methinks I've come up with a theorem: if a triangle is a right triangle, the sum of the square of its two legs equals the square of its hypotenuse.
 Indubitably so."

 What Mr. Pythagoras is trying to say is that for any right triangle, a2 + b2 = c2, where a and b are the lengths of the two sides and c is the hypotenuse.
-This is called the Pythagorean theorem.
+(Don't forget, the hypotenuse is always the side opposite the right angle.)
+This is called the Pythagorean Theorem.

 Mr. Pythagoras is probably telling us the truth.
 After all, it's hard to doubt a gentleman in a top hat.
 Just to be sure, though, we should double-check his work and prove his theorem using this triangle.